lishurui0612/caption_scene_dataset/README.md

 ---
 ## Citation
-If you use this dataset or the accompanying code, please cite the following abstract presented in Journal of Vision:
+If you use this dataset or the accompanying code, please cite our paper published in **_Scientific Data_**:

 Li, S., Jin, Z., Gu, S. et al. A large-scale fMRI dataset for vision-language semantic association. _Sci Data_ (2026). https://doi.org/10.1038/s41597-026-07248-6